 VOLUNTEER COORDINATION & MANAGEMENT

 The Program Committee is responsible for recruiting, coordinating, and serving as on -site contact for volunteers serving in the roles below.
 Program Committee Chair will appoint 1-2 committee members to oversee the execution of following charges:

-- Session Monitors-Program Committee will recruit and assign sufficient number of volunteers to serve as session monitors.
+- Session Hosts -Program Committee will recruit and assign sufficient number of volunteers to serve as session hosts

 - NIRSA Education Table –Members of the Program Committee will serve as volunteers at the NIRSA Education table.